Refund Distribution Methods:

 Credit / Debit Cards

-- Credits are issued back to the credit/debit card used to pay on the students account.
+- Credits are issued back to the credit/debit card used to pay on the students account unless the credit balance is a result of Federal Title IV Funds.
 This is done in a Last-In First-Out (LIFO) method when multiple credit card payments are used to pay on the student account during a semester.
 Credit card refunds can take up to 10 to 14 business days to show up on card being refunded.

 - Sign Up For Direct Deposit Here »